Aphex Twin: 1988–1991: Cornish free parties, Rephlex Records and first releases

-James' first release was the 12" EP Analogue Bubblebath, released on Mighty Force in September 1991.
+James's first release was the 12" EP Analogue Bubblebath, released on Mighty Force in September 1991.
 The EP made the playlist of Kiss FM, an influential London radio station, giving it wide exposure in the dance music scene.
-In 2015, The Guardian called the release one of the key moments in the history of dance music.
+In 2015 The Guardian called the release one of the key moments in the history of dance music.
 The record caught the ear of Renaat Vandepapeliere, the head of R&S Records, at that time one of the leading European rave labels.
-James visited him in Belgium, bringing with him a box full of cassettes of his music.
-From these cassettes they picked out tracks for two records, including James' first album Selected Ambient Works 85-92.
+James visited him in Belgium, bringing a box full of cassettes of his music.
+From these cassettes they picked out tracks for two records, including James's first album Selected Ambient Works 85-92.

 In 1992, as word of his 12" records spread, James started performing at London techno events like the formative club Knowledge, held at the SW1 nightclub in London's Victoria, and the influential night Lost.

-Through 1991 and 1992, James released three Analogue Bubblebath EPs, two EPs as Caustic Window, the Red EP as part of the Universal Indicator collective, along with the Digeridoo and Xylem Tube EPs on the R&S label.
+Through 1991 and 1992 James released three Analogue Bubblebath EPs, two EPs as Caustic Window, the Red EP as part of the Universal Indicator collective, along with the Digeridoo and Xylem Tube EPs on the R&S label.
 Although he moved to London to take an electronics course at Kingston Polytechnic, he admitted to David Toop that his electronics studies were slipping away as he pursued a career in electronic music.